 On the Summary page, you can view the total distance covered by your vehicles and the total amount of fuel purchased per jurisdiction.

 You can add a date range or a vehicle type filter on your reports, too.
-If you are preparing for the July 31, 2018, deadline, you should select the second quarter from the date range.
+If you are preparing for an upcoming deadline, you should select the previous quarter.

 For a more detailed report, you can click the “Trip Reports” tab.